 It all started with a vision for an Islamic school.
 A place where children can connect, learn and develop according to Islamic principles.
 We want to create a hub for the community with a masjid forming the basis for a new Muslim community in the northern suburbs of Melbourne.
 All enabled and built based on a sustainable financial model that is not dependent on overseas investors or commercial organisations, but on the support of everyday people.
 People that bought into the vision of using their super and savings to benefit their community are helping towards building a greater future for our kids.

-North and East Wing of new Student Hub (Years 3 to 9)
+North Wing of new Student Hub (Years 3 to 6)

 We have covered a lot of ground in a short amount of time so people naturally ask, what are your plans for the future?